 Observability becomes an integral part of the DevOps toolchain that enables developers and operations teams to quickly detect, triage, troubleshoot and resolve performance issues – before such issues can impact end-users.

 The HashiCorp Cloud Operating Model is a blueprint for how organizations migrate to, and address the challenges of, a multi-cloud reality.
-While there may be a variety of technologies that offer the capabilities of deploying applications in the cloud, organizations should understand and plan for how to address the five key workflows: provisioning, security, networking and observability.
+While there may be a variety of technologies that offer the capabilities of deploying applications in the cloud, organizations should understand and plan for how to address the four key workflows: provisioning, security, networking and observability.

 The foundation for adopting the cloud is provisioning - infrastructure, cloud services, and observability.
 In the static world, monitoring was treated as an afterthought.
 In dynamic cloud environments, the infrastructure layer transitions from running dedicated servers at a limited scale to a dynamic environment where organizations can easily adjust to increased demand by spinning up thousands of servers and scaling them down when not in use.
 As architectures and services become more distributed, the sheer volume of compute nodes increases significantly.
 Automating provisioning across every layer of the stack becomes a critical capability.